Unbalanced Three Phase System

 Unbalanced Three-Phase Systems Problem Examples

-1. The unbalanced star-load of Figure.(1) has balanced voltage sources 100 V and the a c b sequence.
+1. The unbalanced star-load of the circuit before has balanced voltage sources 100 V and the a c b sequence.
 Calculate the line currents and the neutral current, if known

 ZA = 15 Ω